 If law enforcement discovers an unlawful firearm in your possession, things may seem hopeless.
 For example, the law does not require that you knew that you were in possession of an unlawful weapon.
 But, by partnering with a knowledgeable criminal defense attorney, you may be able to challenge the search that led to the discovery.
 If your rights were violated or there were mistakes made in the investigation, evidence could be excluded and the resulting charges could be reduced or outright dismissed.
 Your lawyer may be able to show that your possession was in fact lawful.
 This is usually accomplished in situations where a concealed carry permit was issued by a state that Washington recognizes as valid.

 Restoring Firearm Rights

 In Washington, anyone with a felony or misdemeanor domestic violence conviction is ineligible to possess a firearm.
-This ban typically lasts for life and does not allow exception for things like target shooting or hunting, which are popular activities throughout the state.
+This ban typically lasts for life and does not allow exceptions for things like target shooting or hunting, which are popular activities throughout the state.
 This ban can also have serious implications for people who unknowingly encounter firearms.
 For instance, if you live with someone who legally owns a gun, but you have a felony conviction, you could still face charges.

 Consult a Skilled and Passionate Tacoma Firearms Attorney

 In any criminal matter, finding capable legal representation is incredibly important.
-If you are charged with a firearm-related offense in Washington it is equally important to find an attorney who believes in protecting your rights.
-You could be facing jail time, a mark on your record, and the loss of one your constitutional rights.
-With a proven track record of success and a dedication to serve every client, contact firearm attorney Morgan Fletcher Benfield immediately if you are interested in restoring your gun rights or have been charged with a Washington weapons crime.
+If you are charged with a firearm-related offense in Washington it is equally important to finding an attorney who believes in protecting your rights.
+You could be facing jail time, a mark on your record, and the loss of one of your constitutional rights.
+With a proven track record of success and a dedication to serving every client, contact firearm attorney Morgan Fletcher Benfield immediately if you are interested in restoring your gun rights or have been charged with a Washington weapons crime.